HPC-dev-acc/mario-demo/docs/10-requirement.md

 - FR-022: The camera begins horizontal scrolling once the player crosses **60 %** of the viewport width.

 - FR-023: While idle on the ground, the player sprite may narrow visually but the collision box width remains at the base size.
+- FR-053: The player collision box spans exactly one tile width for predictable movement.

 **NPCs and Traffic**
  - FR-030: Levels spawn various **NPCs** (including OL, Student, and Officeman characters) at random intervals of about **4–8 seconds** from the right; they may stop, run, or exit.
 OL NPCs walk fastest, Officemen move at a medium pace, Students walk more slowly, and the Student and Officeman walk animations use 11 frames for smooth motion.